 This is where you, as a tour operator, come in.
 It is crucial that solo travelers are informed of possible activities ahead of time so that they are not faced with indecisiveness and lack of preparation when they arrive.

-By doing things such as sending over a list of suggested activities for solo travelers in their chosen destination — like this list of seven things to do in Majorca(opens in a new tab) — or helping them decide which of your tours will best fit their individual needs, you can help solo travelers feel less overwhelmed by the myriad of options when they arrive at their destination.
+By doing things such as sending over a list of suggested activities for solo travelers in their chosen destination, or helping them decide which of your tours will best fit their individual needs, you can help solo travelers feel less overwhelmed by the myriad of options when they arrive at their destination.

 It’s also your job as a tour guide to seek out new customers.
 When your income relies on tourism, you want to make sure your services are available to anyone who may be contemplating acting on a travel whim.
 Keep your website updated with blogs and pictures of your various tours, and be sure to create and actively engage on various social media accounts, such as Instagram, Twitter, and Facebook.
 Those potential solo travelers battling their wanderlust are going to stumble on these platforms, and you want to make sure you convince them to take the leap.